What are the job opportunities in the USA for foreigners?

 The first point concerns your language and/or culture.
 We need you to represent your culture or language in a few kinds of jobs!

 In this era of globalization, many companies think that international staff can be a keystone of a company’s ability to succeed in the global market that never stops.
-Let’s see all job opportunities in this field you can get:
+Let’s see all the job opportunities in this field you can get:

 • If you speak a second (or more) language(s), it’s a real plus for the company!